-North Carolina has long been committed to addressing risk factors in children exposed to toxic stress in early childhood, are in foster care or otherwise have complex social or health needs.
+North Carolina has long been committed to supporting children who were exposed to toxic stress in early childhood or otherwise have complex social or health needs.
 The Care Coordination for At-Risk Children (CMARC) program serves children from birth to age 5 who meet specific risk criteria, providing them with a comprehensive health assessment and dedicated case management services.
-Consistent with the goals of this Quality Strategy, the program aims to improve health outcomes and reduce costs for enrolled children.
+Consistent with the goals